 But if Kizh is the preferred tribal name why has the name of "tongva" been used.
 I shall address that next.
 Over one hundred years after the tribal name of Kizh was published by Hale (1846), an ethnographer by the name of C. Hart Merriam was studying the tribe's culture.
 He interviewed one of the tribe's female members by the name of Rosemyre at Fort Tejon located today at the beginning of the "Grape Vine" part of the pass through the San Gabriel Mountains north of the tribe's territory and north of present-day Los Angeles.
 Merriam asked her what the name of her tribe was.
-He did not understand that she could not accurately answer his guestion as her people did not have such a concept.
+He did not understand that she could not accurately answer his question as her people did not have such a concept.
 The current Chairman of the tribe, Andrew Salas, has opined a scenario of how she responded and how Merriam misunderstood her.
 Mr. Salas thinks Rosemyre responded not with a tribal name per se but with her village name-in the manner in which she and her people were accustomed.
-She responded with the word "Toviscangna"-which was the name of her home village that was located at Mission San Gabriel (Serra 1778).
+She responded with the word "Toviscangna"--which was the name of her home village that was located at Mission San Gabriel (Serra 1778).
 It is believed that Merriam glitched her response into "Tongva" and wrongfully attributed it as the name of the tribe.
 Merriam later published his misinterpretation in a paper that he subtitled "A Mortuary Ceremony of the Tong-va of Tejon" (Merriam 1955).
-Not only did Merriam misinterpret the name for the tribe but he thought the tribe's territory was at "Tejon" when that area was of the Tataviam Tribe (cf. Heizer 1978, ix: Bean and Smith 1978, 538).
+Not only did Merriam misinterpret the name for the tribe but he thought the tribe's territory was at "Tejon" when that area was of the Tataviam Tribe (cf. Heizer 1978, ix; Bean and Smith 1978, 538).
 Unfortunately, the term of "tongva" was promoted by persons claiming to be Gabrieleno Indians.
 They were so effective at promoting this false concept in the 1980s and 1990s that they not only got the general public to believe it (the term does sound "Indian" as did Tonto of the Lone Ranger fame) but they even got some genuine tribal members to believe it as well (e.g. Rocha and Cook 1982).
 The perpetrators have also gotten various cities in the greater Los Angeles area to believe the farce of "tongva" to the point where they have named monuments and a park with the false name.
 The name of Tongva was prominently promoted by one Cindi Alvitre, who has been on the teaching staff of California State University at Long Beach.
-In an interview with her by the staff of DIG "CSULB's Monthly Student Magazine" posted on the internet on April 9, 2011, Ms. Alvitre stated "The name given to the collective group of Tribes that inhabited what is know CSULB was 'Gabrielino,' given to the group by Spanish settlers... " and she went on to state: "The name Tongva is what we've chosen to use in the present which means 'people of the earth'...
-There was no one tribe called 'Tongva'" (Alvitre 2011; Attachment A-14).
-As to the probable true meaning of the word, the renowned early ethnographer J.P.
-Harrington recorded an ethnographic Gabrieleno note in which he stated "...Tongva means where the people used to grind their seeds on the rocks" (Harrington, Microfilm Reel 5, p.
-426; see Attachment A-14).
-Therefore, the term "tongva" was mistakenly attributed as a word meaning "the tribe" when, according to Harrington, the word does not mean tribe but what archaeologists call a "bedrock mortar" or a rock outcrop with holes in it created by Indians pounding pestles into them to process acorns and other plant products.
+In an interview with her by the staff of DIG "CSULB's Monthly Student Magazine" posted on the internet on April 9, 2011, Ms. Alvitre stated "The name given to the collective group of Tribes that inhabited what is know CSULB was 'Gabrielino,' given to the group by Spanish settlers. . ." and she went on to state: "The name Tongva is what we've chosen to use in the present which means 'people of the earth'...
+There was no one tribe called 'Tongva' " (Alvitre 2011; Attachment A-14).
+Ms. Alvitre has failed to provide any evidence to justify her claim as to the meaning of